NBA Rumors: Viral Cell Phone Video Sparks Talk Kyrie Irving, Kevin Durant, Anthony Davis Will All Join Knicks

 Irving then supposedly tells Durant, “It’s time,” at least as interpreted by many fans, including on the Basketball Forever Twitter account.

 “In most cases, it would be a massive stretch to suggest that a random conversation against a wall at an All-Star Game could have any impact on free agency,” wrote the New England Sports Network, in a post about the video.

 “But this is the NBA, where there’s no such thing as overreaction.”

-Reporter Frank Isola of the sports site The Athletic wrote on Tuesday that New York was the “general consensus” among NBA insiders on a free agent destination for Durant, who is reported to be moving his business, Thirty Five Ventures, into offices in New York City.
+Reporter Frank Isola of the sports site the Athletic wrote on Tuesday that New York was the “general consensus” among NBA insiders on a free agent destination for Durant, who is reported to be moving his business, Thirty Five Ventures, into offices in New York City.

 But commentator Chris Broussard took the “Kyrie and Kevin to the Knicks” speculation up a notch in a Tuesday morning Fox Sports broadcast, suggesting that Anthony Davis — the New Orleans Pelicans All-Star center who has demanded a trade in the offseason — could also land in New York, giving the Knicks a dominant “big three.”